Begin With Defining Your Long-Term Personal and Business Goals

 You have been actively involved in building your business for years and have seen its continued success, but are beginning to think about retirement.
 Your situation may involve a child who is part of the business, or you may have certain employees who want to take over.
 Perhaps you have neither and are wondering who might want to buy the business.
 Your spouse is not involved in the business, but you want to provide for your spouse should you die unexpectedly or become disabled.

 This is a common scenario faced by many business owners.
 How do you leverage the years of hard work you have invested in building a successful business to ensure it continues to flourish through a transfer of leadership to the next generation?
 Further complications can occur when you wish to transition the business to a child who is actively involved in it, but also maintain proportionate distributions to your other children who are not in the business.

 A successful transfer requires intricate planning.
 Failure to properly plan for a smooth succession during your lifetime can result in monetary losses, lasting damage in family relationships, higher taxes, and even loss of the business itself.

 Estate planning is an essential component of the succession planning process.
-The goal of estate planning is to ensure your loved ones are cared for after you are gone and to provide for the management and transfer of your assets including your business, in the events of your death or incapacity, at the smallest financial and emotional cost to your family.
+The goal of estate planning is to ensure your loved ones are cared for after you are gone and to provide for the management and transfer of your assets including your business, in the event of your death or incapacity, at the smallest financial and emotional cost to your family.
 Business succession planning integrates estate planning techniques to position the business for continued success when the owner retires or dies unexpectedly.